2026 Education Policy

 Maintaining a respectful and productive learning environment is essential for the

 success of all students.
-This policy outlines the expected standards of behaviour
+This policy outlines the expected standards of behaviour and

-experience for everyone involved.
+everyone involved.

 In-Person